Upcoming WorkshopsCalendar of all Mann workshops

 This is a list of the typical workshops that are offered at the Mann Library.
 If you do not see the workshop in the current list expect these workshops to be offered in the following semester.
 Check back at the beginning of the semester to reserve your spot.

 - Citation Management- When it comes to software to manage your citations, There are quite a few programs out there.
-We offer workshops every semester on four of them: RefWorks, Endnote, Zotero, and Mendeley.
+We offer workshops every semester on three of them: Endnote, Zotero, and Mendeley.
 Each citation management workshop is designed to demonstrate how to use the program, help you troubleshoot any issues you might be experiencing and get lots of hands-on practice.